awsdocs/aws-control-tower-guide/doc_source/updating-account-factory-accounts.md

       + If you want to keep the existing OU, for **ManagedOrganizationalUnit**, choose the OU that the account was already in\.
       + If you want to migrate the account to a new OU, for **ManagedOrganizationalUnit**, choose the new OU for the account\.

-       A central cloud administrator can find this information in the AWS Control Tower console, under **Accounts**\.
+       A central cloud administrator can find this information in the AWS Control Tower console, on the **Organization** page in AWS Control Tower\.

    1. Choose **Next**\.